Eastern Ontario Soccer League

 Requesting a New Hearing

-Those who wish to request another hearing after failing to attend a hearing when required to do so, shall submit a written request together with the required $50.00 request for hearing fee in the form of cash, cheque, or money order.
-This fee is non-refundable.
+Those who wish to request another hearing after failing to attend a hearing when required to do so, must submit a written request together with the required $100.00 request for hearing fee to EOSL.

 How do I postpone a hearing that has already been scheduled?